Dun Ailline Druid Brotherhood: History

-After the disappearance of the Ord Draiochta Na Uisnech - ODU, Order made by Kenn R. White, in 2009 closes the Grove Magh Mor, "grove" in Spain that ODU dedicated to promoting the Tradition of the Great Stag.
+After the disappearance of the Ord Draiochta Na Uisnech (ODU, an Order set up by Kenn R. White) in 2009, this closed the Grove Magh Mor, a "grove" or community in Spain that ODU had dedicated to promoting the Tradition of the Great Stag.
 In 2010 Marta Vey founded the Dun Ailline Druid Brotherhood, in order to preserve and transmit the Tradition of the Great Stag.
-In the same year, 2010, a cultural association focused on the recreationism of Ireland in the 6th-9th centuries, whose purpose is to publicize their culture, customs and myths, was created.
+In the same year, 2010, a cultural association was created to focus on the reconstruction of Irish Paganism from the 6th-9th centuries, with the stated purpose to publicize their culture, customs and myths.

 In October 2012, HDDA becomes recognized as a religious denomination by the Government of Spain.

 In November 2012 was admitted as a full member of the Spanish Platform for Religious Freedom of Paganism, created with the purpose of obtaining legal rights to practitioners of pagan beliefs and serve as interlocutor with the Government of Spain.

 In December 2014, the HDDA participates in the II Pagan Day held in L'Hospitalet de Llobregat, (Barcelona).

-Structural organization
+Organizational structure

 The organization is headed by the Ard droi / Ard Bandrui who legally represents the religious association, being also the religious leader of it.

 HDDA base is formed by creidim.
 The priesthood is made by droi and Bandrui.
-Any creidim can access the priestly preparation if you meet the requirements.
+Any creidim can access the priestly ordination if they meet the requirements.

 In 2014, the founder Marta Vey was named Ard Bandrui by the priestly assembly, and was ratified as legal and religious representative of HDDA.